mokeybacon/Dissertation-Program/README.md

-# Dissertation-Program
+This program runs in the python environment
-This contains the source code for the program Michael Baker created for his Undergraduate Dissertation
+Before running the programme, you must use pip to install the requests module